-The team takes lead responsibility for child protection and wider safeguarding in the school.
+The DSL is a member of the senior leadership team.
+Our DSL is [name/job title of individual].
+The DSL takes lead responsibility for child protection and wider safeguarding in the school.
 This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep students safe online.

-During term time, the DSL team will be available during school hours for staff to discuss any safeguarding concerns.
+During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.